 Similarly, microwave ovens heat unevenly, so some parts of the tomato may get overcooked while other parts won’t get hot enough to make them easy to peel.
 You’ll also need to do them a few at a time to make them cook as evenly as possible so starting and stopping the microwave a bunch of times is a bigger hassle than just dunking them in boiling water.

 So many possibilities here.
-I love peeling tomatoes when I use them in salads as it makes them juicier and exposes the vibrant colored flesh making the salad more colorful.
-Here’s a recipe for my Tomato Purslane Salad as well as my Watermelon Tomato Salad.
+I love peeling tomatoes when I use them in salads as it makes them juicier and exposes the vibrant colored flesh, making the salad more colorful.
+Try adding them to a salad dressed with my Ginger Miso Dressing, or Sesame Wafu Dressing.

 For sauces like my Basic Tomato Sauce, I like to peel the tomatoes because it avoids those waxy curls of skin that tend to get stuck between your teeth.